girulo/dpgmedia/README.md

 - I have decided to do testing only in the GotService.
 The reason is that the Controller delegates in the service and only does 2 things: validate api version and return the date with and http status wrapeed into a ResponseEntity, quite a standard thing nowadays.
 So saying that I have considered that is not needed to test the Controller status responses

+- I have decided to not use or implement any DDBB to store data since it was not mentioend in the assignment text.
+However it would be quite easy being a Spring Boot app.
+Just adding spring-data-cassandra (for exmaple) as a dependency, then create a Repository interface/Class and defining a model class with the proper annotation and spinning a cassandra server via docker and should be practically done

 ##Extras thing done or half-done or ideas.

 - I have implemented a kubernetes profile in the pom.
 With that profile we could compile the app, create a docker image out of it and upload it to dockerhub, as well as create a helm chart and upload it to our chartmuseum repository.
 In that way we will be ready to deploy easily in kubernetes that can be spin up with a few clicks in AWS, Google, Azure or ouw own k8s cluster